 Choose Physics or Biology lecture and lab:

 PHY 111 Elements of Physics I

 BIO 105 Biological Principles I: Cellular Biology

 Electives: Choose three environmental science classes 200-level or higher.

 Students should begin with ESP 101 and 102.
-Advanced environmental science courses may also have biology, chemistry, and/or mathematics prerequisites.
+Advanced environmental science courses may also have biology, chemistry, and mathematics prerequisites.